 Skip to main content

-Electron microscopes help reveal mysteries in our microscopic world and have already been utilized in various fields.
-To observe and measure important interactions at a quantum level, Hitachi started working on the development of the ultimate electron microscope in 2010.
-Then, following a development period of about five years after the inception of the project, Hitachi succeeded in creating the world's first*1 43 pm*2 resolution microscope.
+Electron microscopes help reveal mysteries in our microscopic world and have already found application in a variety of fields, from semiconductor devices to medical.
+To make observations at increasingly quantum orders of magnitude, Hitachi started working on the development of the ultimate electron microscope in 2010.
+Then, following a development period of about five years after the inception of the project, Hitachi succeeded in creating the world's first*1 43-pm (picometer)*2 resolution microscope.

 HU-2 electron microscope developed as the first commercial model in Japan in 1942